NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 flightSpeedMultiplier: number
 ```

 Speed multiplier applied when the fast key is held during flight.
-Default is 4.

 ### .constructor